bonitasoft/bonita-doc/md/user-task-list.md

 # User task list

-This page explains what a user with the User profile in Bonita Portal or in the [Bonita User Application](user-application-overview.md) can see and do about tasks.
+This page explains what a user with the User profile in Bonita Portal or in [Bonita User Application](user-application-overview.md) can see and do about tasks.
 _Users_ can view lists of tasks to do as a member of a team, view tasks precisely assigned to them, view tasks thay have done related to different processes, take and release tasks, and do tasks, eventually.

 ## Overview